3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/sdlc-agile-xp.md

 - Co-location
 - Test-driven development
 - Pair-programming
-- Continuous Integration and Continuous Deployment
+- Continuous Integration and Continuous Deployment (CI/CD)

 ## Velocity and Estimation

+> "Business likes to view estimates as commitments.
+Developers like to view estimates as guesses.
+The difference is profound."

+> &mdash; Robert C. Martin (Uncle Bob), _The Clean Coder_

 **Question: I want you to add a new button to one of the web pages you've already built during this course.
 How long will this take you?**